 This can be done as it can protect the cells from damaging the free radicals.

 The fatty acids of apricot oil act as a non-greasy that helps in nourishing and restoring dry skin.
-This makes apricot oil among the best skin-nourishing product you can go for.
+This makes apricot oil among the best skin-nourishing products you can go for.

 The natural linoleic acid (omega-6) in the oil improves the skin’s barrier function and the oleic acid (omega-9) softens the skin and gives it a satiny feel.
 For this reason, we have selected apricot oil as one of the main ingredients in lip and hand balms.